IT/Admin for Data Science

 Administering a server as a novice is like suddenly stepping into an 18-wheel tractor-trailer when you’ve never driven anything other than a cute Honda Civic.1 You’re leaping from managing a personal device to wrangling a professional-scale work machine without the training to match.

-In this section, you’re going to learn the basics of being your own IT/Admin.
+This part will teach you the basics of being your own IT/Admin.
 You’ll be introduced to the IT/Admin topics that are relevant for a data science environment.
 By the end, you’ll be comfortable administering a simple data science workbench or server to host a data science project.

 If you don’t have to be your own IT/Admin, that’s even better.
-Reading this section will give you an appreciation for what an IT/Admin does and help you be a better partner to them.
+Reading this part will give you an appreciation for what an IT/Admin does and help you be a better partner to them.

 Getting and running a server